 For many, grants are the most desirable option, because they don't have to be paid back.
 That means they don't accrue interest either.
 Two of the best options are the FAFSA and the Pell Grant.

 While student loans help cover the costs of school, they must be repaid over a designated period of time, with interest.
 These loans are typically offered at a lower rate than the market, so the payback isn't as intimidating.
-They do not reduce the costs of schooling overall; they just help with the immediate cost.
+They do not reduce the costs of schooling overall; they just help with the immediate payments due.
 The U.S. Department of Education offers the William D. Ford Federal Direct Loan Program, and the Sallie Mae Career Training Smart Option Loan is also available.

 Merit scholarships must be applied for at the welding school you will be attending.
 The scholarships are awarded based on certain criteria set by the school.